ataeiamirhosein/StatisticWifiSniff/README.md

 so i change the standard oui file and exploit all the vendor that prodeuce the smart device that people use in a day for instance laptop or phone or tablet

+first of all install all the dependency with `pip install -r requirements.txt` command

-first of all we should keep update and get new things in linux:
+we should keep update and get new things in linux:
 ```
 sudo apt clean
 sudo apt autoremove